Mikfor/mikfor.github.io/docs/c_maps.markdown

 <iframe src="html_plots/incident_locations_map.html" width="100%" height="420"></iframe>

 The interactive map provides insights with driving under the influence which is indicated as level 1 severity.
 While 2, 3 and 4 represent the original data points.
+We observe that while the arrests are scattered across all of San Francisco, the higher densities follow the before-mentioned high-density hotspots along Route 66.